Lim Mi-kyung

 Lim Mi-Kyung (#13 red) tries to stop Leora Jones's shot during the 1988 Summer Olympics.

 Lim Mi-Kyung (born May 17, 1967) is a South Korean team handball player and Olympic champion.
 She played for the South Korean team at the 1988 Summer Olympics in Seoul and won the gold medal.

+She also won a gold medal with Korea at the 1990 Asian Games.